 - 1/4 cup unsalted butter

-Bake for 30-40 minutes, or until golden brown.
-You want the middle to be slightly gooey, not fully baked/dry when you do the ‘knife test’
+Bake for 30 minutes, or until golden brown.
+You want the middle to be slightly gooey, not fully baked/dry when you do the ‘knife test.’
+Start with 30 minutes, and add 5-10 minutes more if needed but be sure not to over-bake.

 Let cool completely before slicing.
 You can also place it in the fridge for a bit – I always find brownies become fudgier once refrigerated.